hse-project/hse/.github/PULL_REQUEST_TEMPLATE.md

 #### Verified checks?
 Have the checks completed?
-- [ ] All new and existing unit and functional tests pass
+- [ ] All new and existing unit and functional tests passes
-- [ ] Checkoss pass
+- [ ] Checkoss passes
-- [ ] Code format check pass
+- [ ] Code format check passes
-- [ ] All Commits are signed off
+- [ ] All commits are signed off